 Parent and Grandparent Extended Stay Temporary Resident Visa – this is similar to the Visitor Visa and TRV.
 It can be granted for a period of up to 2 years under certain circumstances.
 The application is usually accompanied by a letter of introduction from the visa office.

 Transit Visa – if you are planning to transit through Canada, you will need a Transit Visa.
 Please note that certain individuals traveling to or from the U.S. may not need a transit visa.
 You also don’t need a transit visa if you are under the Transit Without Visa program (TWOV), or the China Transit Program (CTP).

 Student Visa – or more precisely the Canadian Study Permit, is required if you intend to pursue post-secondary education in Canada for more than 6 months.
 It is important to receive it before you come to Canada.
 If you have been accepted for a student visa, you will receive an eTA and TRV (if your country of origin requires them).

 Work Visa – or Work Permit, or authorization to work without a permit is required for foreign nationals who wish to work in Canada under the Temporary Foreign Worker Program, or the International Mobility Program (IMP).

 What do I do if I have been denied a visa to Canada?

-We at Green Light Canada assist with filings documents for any visa you might need, and providing full support in the process.
+At Green Light Canada, we assist with filing documents for any visa you might need, and providing full support in the process.
 Our company has the expertise, knowledge of current laws, and attention to detail that will make your visa application go smoothly and will deliver the highest positive outcome.